dancormier/malloriepotaznick.com/src/pages/created/eatingdisorders.md

 ## Many people struggle with issues concerning their body image, and relationship to food, they just don’t talk about it.

 It's not easy for people to discuss or even acknowledge they have an eating disorder.
-Who wants to admit their struggling?
+Who wants to admit they're struggling?

 ## One of the most common questions I get asked is, "What do eating disorders look like?"